MuhammedBuyukkinaci/General-IT-Notes/README.md

 71) FastAPI doesn't have direct builtin support for rate limiting.
 Slowapi is a library that offers rate limiting well.
 The decorator of rate limiter should be under the decorator of the endpoint.
 Both of the decorators should be located above a function.

+72) `from fastapi import Field` can be used in order to add examples, description and frozen flag to a field of a pydantic.

+73) Field validation and model validation are different. `from fastapi import field_validator` and `from fastapi import model_validator` should be used as decorators.
+Field validation means whether a field is being validated abased on some criteria.
+Model validation means all fields are suitiable for a pydantic model.
+For example, we have a User model and it has a password field.
+When a user object is created with a string value, it passes model validation but might violate field validation because it might include the name of the user, which is explicitly programmed for field validation.

 # Big O Notes